Hakkology/Hakkology/README.md

 Hi 👋 My name is Hakan.
 ------------------------------
-- 👀 I’m interested in Software/Game Development with C#/C++...
+- 👀 I’m learning and improving in Software/Game Development with C#/C++...
 - 🌱 The tools im using are Unity, Godot, .NET Core, ASP.NET, Solidity and OpenGL...
 - 💞️ I’m looking to collaborate on game/software development projects...
 - 📫 You may reach me through this mail address: yildizhakan88@gmail.com...